cornelalbrecht/GettingCleaningCourseProj/codebook.md

 3. to 88.
 Mean values of the various sensor measurements mean and standard deviation values (see below).

 #### Variable Naming Convention

+The original names of the variables are found in the reproduced text below.
+As these names appear rather cryptic, the columns in the output of **run_analysis.R** were renamed to the values found in the section *value readings* below.

 (Reproduced from **features_info.txt** that was supplied with the original data.)

 [...] the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).